omarprocessor/Smart_Irrigation/README.md

-# ESP8266 and SIM800L Sensor Monitoring System
+# Smart Irrigation System

 ## Overview
-This project integrates an ESP8266 Wi-Fi module with a SIM800L GSM module to provide real-time environmental monitoring.
+This project integrates an ESP8266 Wi-Fi module with a SIM800L GSM module to provide real-time monitoring for smart irrigation.
 The ESP8266 acts as a web server displaying sensor data, while the SIM800L module enables users to request data via SMS.

 ## Features
 - **Web Interface**: Users can view environmental data such as brightness, temperature, humidity, and soil wetness via a simple and responsive web page.
 - **SMS Data Retrieval**: Users can send an SMS with the text "GET DATA" to receive the latest sensor readings via SMS.
 - **Access Point Mode**: The ESP8266 operates as a Wi-Fi access point, eliminating the need for an external network.
+- **Smart Irrigation Control**: Uses sensor data to optimize watering schedules for improved efficiency.

 ## Hardware Requirements
 - ESP8266 (NodeMCU or similar)